 Great public spaces

 Quality green, open and public spaces are important to everyone.
 They are our free parks, gardens and sports fields, walkable shady streets, libraries, museums and galleries, which form the heart of our communities.
 Our public spaces make life more welcoming and accessible.
 They delight and connect people.
 They support our health and well-being, environmental resilience and prosperous local economies.
+Public spaces are all places publicly owned or of public use, accessible and enjoyable by all for free.
+They include our open spaces, public facilities and streets.
 They’re at the heart of everyday life.

 People with access to green and public places are healthier and happier than those who don’t.
-For many people in NSW living without a lush backyard, the parks and green spaces in our towns and cities are vital to maintain both physical and mental health.
+For many people living without a lush backyard, the parks and green spaces in our towns and cities are vital to maintain both physical and mental health.

 To help you find a local public space in your area, visit our ePlanning Spatial Viewer.
 The public spaces layer shows the location of known open spaces and public facilities across NSW.

 Free and publicly accessible spaces are where communities can learn, share ideas and engage in cultural experiences.
-Discover what digital activities they're offering during COVID-19.